oicr-gsi/sample-fingerprinting/decider-sample-fingerprinting/README.md

 Input/output:

-    output_prefix             dir         The root output directory
+    output-prefix             dir         The root output directory
-    output_dir                string      The sub-directory of output_prefix where the output files will be moved
+    output-dir                string      The sub-directory of output_prefix where the output files will be moved
-    manual_output             true|false  When false, a random integer will be inserted into the path of the final file in order to ensure uniqueness.
+    manual-output             true|false  When false, a random integer will be inserted into the path of the final file in order to ensure uniqueness.
 When true, the output files will be moved to the